 Marching band is where it all began so many years ago.
 In 1998, Rainbow City Band was founded and debuted at the Seattle Pride Parade, then a neighborhood parade on Seattle's Capitol Hill.
 Our members had a blast at this and other events during the summer, and were thrilled to have a new group of friends among whom they could be themselves and make music - even though many of them hadn't played for decades!

 Our membership and ambition grew, and we began to participate in more parades and festivals.
 We became fixtures at the Fremont Solstice Parade, the Seattle Pride Parade, and the Kirkland Fourth of July Celebration.
 We explored various summer parades in Renton, West Seattle, Redmond, Greenwood, the International District, and Wallingford.
 We supported smaller but growing Pride celebrations in Tacoma, the Kitsap Peninsula, Bellingham, and Spokane.
 And we marched in large, televised parades like the Seafair Torchlight Parade.

 Our uniforms have evolved with the band.
 Starting out with all-black uniforms and a rainbow sash, we moved to a casual look with t-shirts and white slacks.
 As our visual performance became more important and polished, we dug into our pockets for band-owned uniforms consisting of vests and (honestly not very comfortable) hats.
-As the time to replace our aging uniforms has arrived, a committee of members worked with a uniform supplier to design a snazzy new outfit for us, and we're in the midst of raising funds for our next-generation uniform to increase both marching comfort and our wow factor on the streets.
+As the time to replace our aging uniforms arrived, a committee of members worked with a uniform supplier to design a snazzy new outfit for us, and after a successful fundraising drive we introduced our latest uniforms in 2016 to increase both marching comfort and our wow factor on the streets.